Connect with us

 Once an artist himself, Littles had worked tirelessly behind the scenes to support Canadian artists and the Canadian urban scene as a whole.
 He was a regular voice on the HipHopCanada message board back in the day and we’ll be forever grateful for the support he has shown us since.

-As an artist, Littles was a vocal member of the Toronto-based group, The Offense, who famously took on Drake and The Wise Guys in what is considered Drake’s first official rap beef.
+As an artist, Littles was a vocal member of the Toronto-based group, Team Offense, who famously took on Drake and The Wise Guys in what is considered Drake’s first official rap beef.
 He made music for several more years before switching his focus to management and promotions.

 Most recently, Littles had been championing the sounds of some incredible talents including Mississauga’s Syph of Nu Money Gang and budding Toronto artist, Dutch Revz.
 Littles reached out to us regularly to make sure we got behind their new releases.
 He’s also worked with various other well known Canadian acts over the years including Sayzee and Devon Tracy.